jamesnolanverran/dmap/readme.md

 ---

 ## Performance
-- The library is designed for **ease of use** without sacrificing performance.
+- The library is designed for **ease of use** while maintaining strong performance.
+However, it prioritizes flexibility over raw speed.
-- Benchmarked against uthash, **dmap** performs 2-3× faster for insertions and uses 2-7× less memory.
+- Benchmarks against uthash show that **dmap** performs faster and uses less memory in typical use cases.

 ## Memory Management